What Is Sabudana?

 1. Sabudana Kheer Recipe For Kids:

 Make sure to stir often and once cooked, add enough jaggery | sugar | raw sugar to taste.
 It should be thick and creamy.
-Add cardamom powder, fried cashews and raisins and mix well and serve….
+Add cardamom powder, fried cashews, and raisins and mix well and serve.

 2. Sabudana Bindhi:

 We generally use vengampal as bindi for kids but some people do use bindi liquid made out of sabudana.
-It is easy to make all you need is sabudana and lot of patience.
+It is easy to make, all you need is sabudana and a lot of patience.
 Though the bindi will not be black color, it is an allergy free bindi that can be used safely for babies, you can find the step by step method for making it here.

 3. Sabudana Laundry Starch:

 Sabudana liquid is great for starching cotton clothes.
 Since sabudana is cheap and easily available, it is widely used for starching clothes.
-Take 1/2 cup sabudana in a dry mixer and powder it to a fine powder.
+Take 1/2 cup sabudana in a dry mixer and powder into a fine powder.
+Mix the powder in 5 cups water till there are no lumps and boil on low flame till it gets glossy and then switch off.
+Use the mixture to starch the clothes.

 4. Sabudana For Skin: